 Hello, lovely humans!
 My name is Tina, aka theberlinbabe.
-I’m a young professional, with a passion for fitness, mental health awareness, love, and spirituality.
+I’m a young professional, with a passion for fitness, traveling, love, and a little bit of twerking. 😉

 Where it all started:

 I like to believe that I have a more complex background than most, and here’s why.

-I was born in Cario, Egpyt, but my family is originally from South Sudan.
+I was born in Cario, Egpyt, but my parents are originally from South Sudan.
 When I was two years old, my family moved from Africa to the United States.
 We’ve lived in California, Iowa, and my personal favorite MINNESOTA!
 Throughout my adult life, I questioned where my passion for international affairs and different cultures came from – now I believe it derived from my international background and immersion within vastly diverse environments.

 By the time my junior year of college came around, all I could think about was studying abroad.
 I was somewhat apprehensive about being gone for an extended amount of time, so I picked a month-long summer trip to Paris, Strasbourg, and Berlin.
-I minored in French, so the thought of going to Paris was a dream come true.
 Little did I know at the time, I would fall in love with Berlin and end up living here.